koenrane/KR-new-site/content/import/four-usages-of-loss-in-ai.md

 original_url: https://www.lesswrong.com/posts/jnmG5jczvWbeRPcvG/four-usages-of-loss-in-ai
 skip_import: true
 ---
-_Summary:_ What does it _mean_ for a loss function to be "aligned with" human goals?
+What does it _mean_ for a loss function to be "aligned with" human goals?
 I perceive four different concepts which involve "loss function" in importantly different ways:

 1.  _Physical-loss:_ The physical implementation of a loss function and the loss computations,
 2.  _Mathematical-loss:_ The mathematical idealization of a loss function,